-This free online Extra Payment Mortgage Calculator will calculate the time and interest you will save if you make one-time, monthly, and/or annual extra payments on your house loan.
+This free online Extra Payment Mortgage Calculator will calculate the time and interest you will save if you make one-time, weekly, monthly, quarterly, and/or annual extra payments on your house loan.

 If you would rather calculate the size of the monthly prepayment needed to pay off your mortgage within specified time frame, please visit the Early Mortgage Payoff Calculator.